Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 The variety of a coffee tree, the conditions where it is growing, make a big difference in the flavor of the coffee.

-Arabica beans have a better, sweeter flavor and are the way to go for making great homemade coffee.
+Arabica beans have a better, sweeter flavor and are the way to go for making great coffee.

 Robusta coffee is easier to produce and has more caffeine, but Robusta is bitterer than Arabica.